All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I combine CJC-1295 and sermorelin?

 Combining them is generally not recommended since they target the same receptor.
 Using both simultaneously doesn't typically provide additional benefit and may increase side effects.
-However, some protocols combine a GHRH analog like CJC-1295 with a GHRP (like ipamorelin) for combined effects.
+But some protocols combine a GHRH analog like CJC-1295 with a GHRP (like ipamorelin) for combined effects.
 Discuss stacking options with your provider.

 How long until I see results from either peptide?